cvtech123/special_topics/README.md

 pip install pygame

 ## 🚀How to Run
-Navigate to the directory of the strategy you want to test and run the main.py script.
+Navigate to the directory FINAL-PROJECT-SPECIAL-TOPICS/Priority-Based (baseline) or /Alternating Offers test and run the main.py script.

 ## Simulation Workflow
 Follow these simple steps to generate data: